user00000001/tesra-dapi/README.md

-<h1 align="center"> ontology dApi </h1>
+<h1 align="center"> Tesra dApi </h1>

 English / [中文](README_cn.md)

-# ontology-dapi
+# tesra-dapi

-API for dApps on Ontology blockchain.
-This is an implementation of dAPI from [OEP-6](https://github.com/backslash47/OEPs/blob/oep-dapp-api/OEP-6/OEP-6.mediawiki) communication protocol.
+API for dApps on Tesra blockchain.
+This is an implementation of dAPI from [OEP-6](https://github.com/user00000001/OEPs/blob/oep-dapp-api/OEP-6/OEP-6.mediawiki) communication protocol.

 It is necessary to have installed suitable **dAPI provider** .
-Reference implementation is [Cyano Wallet](https://github.com/OntologyCommunityDevelopers/cyano-wallet).
+Reference implementation is [Tesra Wallet](https://github.com/TesraSupernet/tesra-wallet).

 The library is written in TypeScript, so all the methods and objects are typed.
 It is therefore usable in TypeScript projects as well as vanilla JavaScript projects.

 ## How to use
-ontology-dapi can be used as CommonJS/ES6 module or directly referencing in web page html.
+tesra-dapi can be used as CommonJS/ES6 module or directly referencing in web page html.

 ### Install CommonJS/ES module
 ```
-npm install ontology-dapi
+npm install tesra-dapi
 ```

 ### Import CommonJS
 ```
-var client = require('ontology-dapi').client;
+var client = require('tesra-dapi').client;
 ```

 ### Import ES6 module
 ```
-import { client } from 'ontology-dapi';
+import { client } from 'tesra-dapi';
 ```

 ### Web require